'Historic' snow blankets parts of Midwest, disrupts travel - WTMJ

 The National Weather Service said at least 4 inches (10 centimeters) of snow is expected across most of an area stretching from central Kansas northeast to Chicago and southern Michigan.
 Parts of southeast Nebraska and western Iowa could get more than three times that much by Tuesday morning.

+More than 10 inches (25 centimeters) of snow had already fallen in parts of eastern Nebraska by Monday evening, leading to early closures of several coronavirus testing sites in the state as well as Iowa.
+National Weather Service meteorologist Taylor Nicolaisen said 10 to 15 inches (25 to 38 centimeters) of snow was likely between York, Nebraska, and Des Moines, Iowa, and that it has been at least 15 years since that area received more than a foot of snow in a single storm.

-The weather service forecast the light snowfall that began around sunset Monday in northern Illinois was expected to get heavier overnight, with accumulation totaling about 3 to 6 inches by early Tuesday.
-Meteorologist Bett Borchardt forecast snowfall could total up to 8 inches (20.32 centimeters) or more before it ends Tuesday evening.
+The weather service forecast the snowfall that began around sunset Monday in northern Illinois was expected to get heavier overnight, with about 3 to 6 inches possible by early Tuesday.
+Meteorologist Bett Borchardt forecast snowfall up to 8 inches (20.32 centimeters) or more before it ends Tuesday evening.

-A winter weather advisory was issued Monday for northwest Indiana, where the weather service forecast 3 to 5 inches of snow by the time the storm leaves the area Tuesday.
-A mix of freezing drizzle was expected in the southern parts of the region.
+A winter weather advisory was issued Monday for northwest Indiana, where the weather service forecasted 3 to 5 inches of snow by the time the storm leaves the area Tuesday.
+A mix of freezing drizzle was expected in the region’s southern area.

 The break in the relatively mild winter in northern Illinois may mean the rest of the season could be more active, said weather service meteorologist Matt Friedlein.